Brad Webb

 Nino Di Claudio

-Vice-Chairperson & Secretary
+Vice-Chairperson and Secretary

 Nino Di Claudio

-Vice-Chairperson & Secretary
+Vice-Chairperson and Secretary

 Nino is a local businessman who comes from a construction and development background.
 He has been operating his own company in the local area since 1989.
 Nino holds a Diploma of Marketing and joined Castle as a committee member in 2003 and became a Director upon incorporation in 2011.
 Nino was appointed company secretary and has been vice-chairman since 2014.